Hey Dad..!: 2010 sexual abuse claims

 On 29 March 2010, police announced the creation of a task force, codenamed Strike Force Ruskin, to investigate the claims.
 On 30 March 2010, it was reported that detectives had begun interviewing former members of the show's cast and crew.
 In September 2010, six months after the allegations were published, it was reported that over a hundred people had been interviewed.
 Hughes was arrested in London on 9 August 2012 on 11 charges relating to the sexual and indecent assault of five girls in Sydney between 1985 and 1990.
 On 10 August, Hughes was released on $90,000 bail to appear before an extradition hearing on 19 September which Hughes' lawyers stated they would oppose.
 At that hearing, Hughes indicated that he intended to return to Australia for questioning.
 The matter was stood over to 28 September, when Hughes' extradition was approved.

 In April 2014, Hughes was found guilty by a unanimous jury verdict of ten sexual offences: two counts of sexual intercourse with a child, seven counts of indecent assault upon a person under the age of 16 and one count of committing an indecent act.
 Hughes' lawyer stated that he will appeal the conviction.
 Hughes was sentenced to 10 years and nine months jail on 16 May 2014.

 Hughes requested an international prisoner transfer to the UK, due to owning dual British-Australian citizenship; he later withdrew this application and instead renounced his Australian citizenship, allowing to be deported to the United Kingdom once paroled or his sentence completed.
 As a result, the New South Wales State Parole Authority refused parole in March 2020 as he would be deported and not under supervision, thus presenting an 'unacceptable risk to community safety'.
 Assessing Hughes' third bid for parole, the NSW State Parole Authority accepted expert evidence that assessed Hughes as a below-average risk of sexually reoffending.
 On 2 June 2022, Hughes was granted parole to face deportation to the United Kingdom upon his release from prison, no later than 14 June 2022.
-Under the cover of darkness on the morning of 14 June 2022, Hughes was released into the custody of Australian Border Force officers to ensure he would be flown straight out of the country.
+On 14 June 2022, Hughes was released into the custody of Australian Border Force officers to ensure he would be flown straight out of the country.